FineOps Deployment

 Internet Explorer (IE)

-If you use a browser that does not meet the version requirements to access FineOps, a pop-up window will appear on some pages, prompting "It is detected that the current browser version is too low, which may cause some components to be displayed abnormally."
+If you access FineOps using a browser that does not meet the version requirement, a pop-up window will appear on some pages, saying "It is detected that the current browser version is too low, which may cause some components to be displayed abnormally.
+You are advised to upgrade the browser."

 Accessing the Project

-Enter the project address in the previous step in the address bar of a browser to access FineOps.
+Enter the access address in the address bar of a browser to access FineOps.

 For example, enter http://IP address/ops/decision in the address bar.

-After you have completed the operations in this article, you can proceed to the next step.
+After completing operations in this document, you can proceed to the next step.

 Recommended Step